Forward looking fuel solutions are made in Canada.

 Stat 2 - EN - 18.05.2024 (1)

-As we increase blend levels to meet emission goals, the demand for ethanol in Canada is expected to increase by about 50% from 2022 levels to reach approximately 5 billion litres per year by 2030.
+As we increase blend levels to meet emission goals, the demand for ethanol in Canada is expected to rise by about 50% from 2022 levels, reaching approximately 5 billion litres per year by 2030.
+This increase will lead to substantial emission reductions.

 Chart_with_circle